arnaudbos/i-rant/content/loom-part-2-blocking.md

 {{< /gallery >}}

 In the illustration above, the "round" instructions come from the currently scheduled thread.
-We can see that the current instruction is in fact a blocking OS call (syscall, such as `read`).
+We can see that the current instruction is, in fact, a blocking OS call (syscall, such as `read`).

 What will actually happen here, is a **context switch**.
 Because the thread is currently trying to execute an action _outside_ its current [protection ring].

 JVM applications run in _user space_ (ring 3) to ensure memory and hardware protection.
-The kernel runs in _kernel space_ (ring 0) and is responsible to ensure computer security and that processes behave, basically.
+The kernel runs in _kernel space_ (ring 0).
+It is responsible to ensure computer security and that processes behave, basically.

-When executing syscalls such as blocking `read`s, _kernel space_ access level is required.
+When executing syscalls, such as blocking `read`s, _kernel space_ access level is required.
 Kernel instructions will be run on behalf of the "user code" and will, for instance, ensure that this thread does not hold onto the CPU while waiting for its call to return and that another thread has a chance to run in the mean time, hence ensuring compliance with the scheduling policies.

-For the sake of simplicity, I'm representing a context switch as a 2 step process.
+For the sake of simplicity, I'm representing a context switch as a 2-step process.

 {{< gallery title="A context switch" >}}
   {{% galleryimage file="/img/loom/context-switch-3.png"